ismferd/terrards/README.md

 - A Parameter Store where we will save the master password of RDS (`/environment/database/password/master`).
 - A RDS Cluster and RDS intances.

-**NOTE**: You will save the status of your stack in local, if you want to work remotly (like s3, consul or whaever you want) instead of working in local, you will add a backend, take a look in this documentation: https://www.terraform.io/docs/backends/index.html
+**NOTE**: You will save the status of your stack in local.

+- If you want to work remotly (like s3, consul or whaever you want) instead of working in local, you will add a backend, take a look in this documentation: https://www.terraform.io/docs/backends/index.html